 Or cockles amid the laverbread, harvested from the southern coast around Swansea.

 If you're on a roll (ignore the pun,) let's talk about Welsh rarebit, albeit often mislabelled as cheese on toast.

 And if they're feeling really fancy, you might hear about juicy lamb and slow-cooked cawl to boot.

-What was new to me was the gastronomic revolution that’s been quietly gathering pace in Wales, and in particular in Carmarthenshire.
+And the gastronomic revolution that’s been quietly gathering pace in Wales.

 The truth is that the food scene in Wales... is now cool!

 Understanding the Classics